ahuk/sketch-libraries/README.md

 ## How to use
 - Pull repo or fork
-- Add file as library in Sketch (File > Add Library)
+- Add desired file as library in Sketch (File > Add Library)

 ## Collaboration
 Feel free to reach out if you want to contribute.